 Online Craps Strategies

-The best online craps strategy when you're just starting out is to stick with a simple bet that you can follow and that is the Pass Line bet.
-Place a chip on this area of the table during the qualifying stage and if you roll a 7 or 11, you win.
-This bet has a low house edge, making it perfect for introductory play.
+The best online craps strategy when you're just starting is to stick with a simple bet that you can follow, and that is the Pass Line bet.
+Place a chip on this area of the table during the qualifying stage, and if you roll a 7 or 11, you win.
+This bet has a house edge, making it perfect for introductory play.

 Don't Pass/Don't Come Bet

-While the Don't Pass bet effectively reverses the rule for Pass Line bets, with a 2, 3 or 12 resulting in a win at the qualifying stage of the round, the Don't Come bet allows you to carry that strategy through to the main stage too, betting that the point won't be rolled.
-If a 12 comes up, your bet is a push and you get it back.
+While the Don't Pass bet effectively reverses the rule for Pass Line bets, with a 2, 3 or 12 resulting in a win at the qualifying stage of the round, the Don't Come bet allows Bet to carry that strategy through to the main stage too, betting that the point won't be rolled.

 Do You Want to Play Online Craps?